-Where these features are included, they will be described in the offer document (investment statement or product disclosure statement).
+Where these features are included, they will be described in the product disclosure statement.
 These features are usually subject to complex tests and conditions even experienced investors can find hard to evaluate.

 Capital notes can also be issued by companies other than banks, and there are other financial products with similar features and risks to capital notes.
 These may be called ‘hybrid securities’, ‘subordinated notes’, ‘preference shares’ or ‘convertible preference shares’.
-The product’s investment statement or product disclosure statement will describe its features.
+The product disclosure statement will describe its features.

 Bank capital notes will usually offer a good headline interest rate, but investors should think about whether this is enough to make the higher risks worthwhile, and whether those risks fit their investment needs.
 Some features of bank capital notes can be difficult to predict, including:

 Capital notes often allow the bank to stop paying interest, or reduce the amount of interest they pay, under certain circumstances.
 Sometimes interest payments are completely the bank’s decision, even if their business is profitable.
 It might be difficult to predict the circumstances in which a well-known bank chooses to stop paying interest on its capital notes, but you shouldn’t assume this would never happen.

 Although capital notes are long term investments, sometimes of ‘perpetual’ duration, they often contain provisions that lead investors to expect the bank will buy the notes back (called buy-back) after an initial period, often five years.
 Any buy-back is usually the bank’s decision.
 You shouldn’t assume that because the bank is a household name they will buy-back the notes after this initial period.

 Capital notes are deliberately designed with features that give banks flexibility over payments.
 Although it can be difficult to predict when a bank might use these features, you should be aware that they can be used when it’s in the bank’s interests to do so.